Bird’s Eye Gilia

 Gilia tricolor

-Native to California, Gilia tricolor features pollen in the most unlikely shade of bright turquoise blue, petals of pretty pale purple with a white “eye”, and the whole flower smells of chocolate.
+Native to California, Gilia tricolor features pollen in the most unlikely shade of bright turquoise blue, petals of pretty pale purple with a white eye, and the whole flower smells of chocolate.

-Unfortunately, Gilia tricolor has a bit of a floppy and weedy habit, and especially in rich soil is best grown amongst other plants that might have the effect of propping it up.
+Unfortunately this species can have a bit of a floppy and weedy habit, and especially in rich soil is best grown amongst other plants that might have the effect of propping it up.
 The many unique qualities of this plant more than make up for its unimpressive foliage and tendency to be found prostrate.

-Seeds should be sown directly into loose, well-drained soil outdoors after all danger of frost.
+Seeds should be sown directly into loose well-drained soil outdoors after all danger of frost.

 Packet contains at least 500 seeds.